eyashiro/eyashiro.github.io/pages/services.md

 </div>

 ### Types of documents
-I can work with many types of documents covering the life sciences:
+You can submit many types of documents covering the life and clinical sciences:
 * Reports
 * Manuscripts
+* White papers
 * Grant proposals
+* Doctoral and Master theses
-* Abstracts
+* Conference abstracts
 * Cover letters
+* Applications (scholarships, fellowships, study programs)
-* Presentations
+* Presentations / Slide decks
 * Protocols
+* and more.

+You can also submit less technical types of documents:
 * Emails
+* Webpages
+* College application essays
 * and more.

 ### Levels of editing
 I provide two levels of editing, depending on the needs of your document.
-  * **Standard Editing:** I will check for linguistic mistakes, formatting and style, consistency, and the flow within sentences.
+  * **Standard Editing:** Check for linguistic mistakes, formatting and style, consistency, and the flow within sentences.
-  * **Substantive Editing:** In addition to everything in Standard Editing, I will also do a more in-depth editing work, including improvements in word usage and sentence structure.
-I will also check the quality of the flow throughout the manuscript, check for missing information and misplaced information, and point out any scientific issues I encounter.
+  * **Substantive Editing:** In addition to everything in Standard Editing, you will get more in-depth editing work, including improvements in word usage and sentence structure.
+I will also check the quality of the flow throughout the manuscript, detect missing information and misplaced information, and point out any scientific issues I encounter.

 ### Pricing